kerolessafwat777-crypto/Khadmat/README.md

 # Khadmat

-Khadmat is a service management application focused on organizing, tracking, and delivering services efficiently through a user-friendly system..
+Khadmat is a service management application focused on organizing, tracking, and delivering services efficiently through a user-friendly system.